The signs of spring are all around us. Trees are starting to bud, grass is turning green and flowers are starting to bloom.

 Remember, you don’t have to suffer through allergies.
 Get checked out because there are so many things we can do that can be helpful.

-Dr. Princess Ogbogu is the director of allergy and immunology at The Ohio State University Wexner Medical Center.
+Dr. Kara Wada is an allergist and immunologist at The Ohio State University Wexner Medical Center.